Building Futures Before Barriers Begin: How supported accommodation helps 16 to18 year olds prepare for independence and work.

 The same themes identified by the YMCA for older care leavers already show up in the lives of younger residents — just in different ways.

-What It Looks Like for 16–18s
+Barrier | What It Looks Like for 16–18s | What’s Needed |

-Education, housing, and social care operate under separate frameworks.
-Young people often fall between them.
+System complexity | Education, housing, and social care operate under separate frameworks.
+Young people often fall between them. | Joined-up commissioning and clearer transition planning. |

-Age restrictions, limited transport, and patchy ESOL or vocational training make participation difficult.
+Limited access to work | Age restrictions, limited transport, and patchy ESOL or vocational training make participation difficult. | Early partnerships with colleges and youth employment programmes. |

-Many rely on local authority allowances or small learning grants that don’t match real living costs.
+Economic pressure | Many rely on local authority allowances or small learning grants that don’t match real living costs. | Budgeting skills, financial literacy, and consistent support. |

-Fear of failure, past instability, or emotional dysregulation can limit engagement.
+Trauma and trust | Fear of failure, past instability, or emotional dysregulation can limit engagement. | Consistent staff relationships and trauma-informed approaches. |

 A Welsh Perspective: The Transition Gap

-Our experience echoes national data:
+Our experience reflects the national picture:

 As of October 2025, only 41% of care-experienced young people aged 18–25 in England and Wales were in education, employment, or training (DfE & StatsWales, 2025).